Open-Telecoms-Data/open-fibre-data-standard/docs/support/index.md

 The Open Fibre Data Standard (OFDS) Helpdesk is available to support you in publishing or using OFDS data, and to assist in the ongoing development of the standard.

-If you are planning to publish or use OFDS data, then the OFDS Helpdesk is on-hand to offer advice and input, by:
+If you are planning to publish or use OFDS data, then the OFDS Support Team is on-hand to offer advice and input, by:

 * Helping you identify approaches for converting data from your existing systems to OFDS
 * Suggesting existing tools and services that can help you publish or use OFDS data